 Automatic Scaling and Managed Infrastructure

 BaaS platforms offer automatic scaling and managed infrastructure.
 As your app grows and user demand increases, the BaaS provider ensures that your backend can handle the load.
 You don't need to manually configure servers or worry about downtime during traffic spikes.
-The infrastructure scales automatically, providing a seamless experience for your users.
+The infrastructure scales automatically, providing a consistent experience for your users.
 A managed approach ensures that your app remains performant and reliable, even as it scales.

 Unified SDK to Easily Integrate Backend Services